tpnguyen-1999/tpnguyen-1999/README.md

 ## WELCOME TO MY PAGE 👋

+My name is Thu Phuong Nguyen.
+I’m deeply passionate about **Data Analysis** and am actively looking for new opportunities to apply my skills in real-world projects.
+I am eager to work on data-driven problems, uncover insights, and help organizations make data-informed decisions.

+If you have any opportunities, feel free to reach out—I’d love to collaborate and contribute to meaningful projects!
 <!--
 **tpnguyen-1999/tpnguyen-1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.